5T33Z0/OC-Little-Translated/14_OCLP_Wintel/README.md

 - iGPU drivers (to [reinstate graphics acceleration and Metal Graphics API support](https://khronokernel.github.io/macos/2022/11/01/LEGACY-METAL-PART-1.html))
 - GPU drivers for legacy (non-metal) AMD and NVIDIA Kepler Cards
-- Components for re-enabling previously supported Wi-Fi cards (macOS 14)
+- Components for re-enabling previously supported Wi-Fi and Bluetooth cards

 OCLP also introduced a bunch of new kexts that allow booting with the correct SMBIOS for your CPU, re-enabling SMC CPU Power Management in macOS 13+, fix issues with System Updates caused by disabling SecureBootModel, System Integrity Protection (SIP) and Apple Mobile File Integrity (AMFI) that can be utilized on Wintel systems as well.

 ## Important Notes